iohanngrig/bachsformer/README.md

 # bachsformer

 This is a modified version of the original work by [Pierfrancesco Melucci](https://github.com/pier-maker92/bachsformer.git) adjusted to work on `CUDA` device and newer version of `PyTorch` (2.2).
 Main parameters of the model are enclosed inside the `config.yaml` file.
-The model is trained on 86 works of J.S.
+The model is trained on 117 works of J.S.
 Bach encapsulated withing the `data/midi` folder.
-The midi files are selected to be relatively "homogeneous".

 Notice that the generated audio is somewhat "fluent" sequence of musical "phrases" used by Bach in the provided midi files.
 The quality of generated audio strongly depends on the `seed` argument (given that the trained model is fixed).
 In some sense the model treats the music as a spoken text, which should not be surprising since the network is based on a GPT model.